krishani/aws-dynamo-db-set-up/README.md

-#This project contains code to create a dynamo db table and add records to that table.
+#This project contains code to create a dynamo db table and add records to that table and also contains code to query that table.